QEST + FORMATS 2025

 Sources and Reusability

-Authors are also encouraged to include all sources, dependencies, and instructions needed to modify and/or (re-)build the artifact (e.g., through tarballs and a Dockerfile).
+Authors are also encouraged to include all sources, dependencies, and instructions needed to modify and/or (re-)build the artifact (e.g. through tarballs and a Dockerfile).
 This may, of course, rely on network access.
 We recommend to strive to be as self-contained as possible.
-In particular, the artifact should contain as much of its dependencies as reasonably possible, and any downloads should only refer to stable sources (e.g., use a standard Debian docker image as base) and precise versions (e.g., a concrete commit / tag in a GitHub repository or docker image version instead of an unspecific “latest”).
-This maximizes the chances that the tool can still be modified and built in several years.
+In particular, the artifact should contain as much of its dependencies as reasonably possible, and any downloads should only refer to stable sources (e.g. use a standard Debian docker image as base) and precise versions (e.g. a concrete commit / tag in a GitHub repository or docker image version instead of an unspecific “latest”).
+This maximizes the chances that the tool can still be modified and built several years from now.